Fabrizio Michelassi, M.D.

 Dr. Michelassi was recently featured in a story about his pioneering crohns surgery on the award-winning ABC-TV documentary series, "NY Med".
 To view the episode please click here: nymedshow.com/episodes/episode-8

-Internationally renowned as an outstanding clinician, researcher and teacher, Dr. Michelassi has delivered many named and keynote lectures across the country; has been invited to be a visiting professor at 75 national and international institutions; and has delivered over 300 national and international presentations.
-He is Associate Editor of the Annuals of Surgical Oncology and serves on the editorial board of five prestigious medical journals including: the Journal of Gastrointestinal Surgery, Surgery, The British Journal of Surgery, Digestive Surgery and Nature Clinical Practice Gastroenterology and Hepatology.
+Internationally renowned as an outstanding clinician, researcher and teacher, Dr. Michelassi has been invited to be a visiting professor, deliver keynote lectures and named lectures at more than 80 national and international institutions.
+He is Associate Editor of the Annuals of Surgical Oncology and serves on the editorial board of six prestigious medical journals including: Annals of Surgery, The British Journal of Surgery, Digestive Surgery, the Journal of Gastrointestinal Surgery, Nature Reviews Gastroenterology & Hepatology and Surgery.
 A recognized leader in the gastrointestinal surgical field, Dr. Michelassi has been appointed to many international and national task forces and panels.

-Dr. Michelassi has served as President of the Society of Surgical Oncology, the Illinois Surgical Society, the Spencer Surgical Society, the Western Surgical Society, the Central Surgical Association, the Society of Surgical Chairs, and the New York Surgical Society.
-He has served as Secretary of the Society of the Alimentary Tract and SSAT Foundation and as director of the American Board of Surgery.
+Dr. Michelassi is President-Elect of the Society for the Surgery of the Alimentary Tract.
+He has served as President of the Society of Surgical Oncology, the Western Surgical Society, the Central Surgical Association, the Society of Surgical Chairs, the Illinois Surgical Society and the New York Surgical Society.
 A member of more than 45 professional societies in the United States and internationally, he serves on the Executive Committee of the Board of Governors of the American College of Surgeons and he is Chair of the Committee on Clinical Congress Programs of the Advisory Council for General Surgery of the American College of Surgeons.
-He has served as Vice-President of the International Society of Digestive Surgery and he is currently a Director of the James IV Association of Surgeons, Inc.
+He also serves as a Special Member Liaison for the International Relations Committee of the American College of Surgeons.
+Dr. Michelassi has served as Director of the American Board of Surgery and is currently a Director of the James IV Association of Surgeons, Inc.

 Dr. Michelassi has earned numerous awards for his innovative contributions to advancing the treatment of digestive diseases, including the Andrew W. Mellon Foundation Award, the American Cancer Society Cancer Development Award and the Distinguished Leadership Award from the Crohn's and Colitis Foundation of America.
-His research on Crohn's disease has been funded by the International Organization of Inflammatory Bowel Disease and his research on the genetics of gastrointestinal cancer has been funded by the National Institutes of Health and the American Cancer Society.
+His research on Crohn’s disease has been funded by the International Organization of Inflammatory Bowel Disease and numerous other foundations; his research on the genetics of gastrointestinal cancer has been funded by the National Institutes of Health and the American Cancer Society.
 He has been repeatedly recognized by Castle Connolly, New York Magazine and Chicago Magazine as one of the "Best Doctors in America."
-He was named as one of "America's Top Doctors" by US News & World Report.
-He was chosen as one of "American's Top Surgeons" by the Consumers' Research Council of America, and has been selected as one of New York's "Super Doctors" every year since 2008, an honor accorded to just 5 percent of all New York physicians.
-Dr. Michelassi was named to "Who's Who in America Among Executives, Professionals and Entrepreneurs" in 2012.
+Dr. Michelassi was selected as one of “America’s Top Doctors” by US News & World Report.
+He was chosen as one of “American’s Top Surgeons” by the Consumers’ Research Council of America, and has been selected as one of New York's “Super Doctors” every year since 2008, an honor accorded to just 5 percent of all New York physicians.

 For more information about Dr. Michelassi's innovative surgical treatment for Crohn's Disease click on www.cornellsurgery.org/pro/services/colon-rectal/ssis.html.